newcat/TVDC/Plugin-Documentation/readme.md

 ```

 Now all controls should be styled by default.
 The last thing to do then is to set the Background-Property of the window to `Background="{StaticResource WindowBackgroundBrush}"`.
 And you're done.
 Well, only if you don't care about functionality though ;) But thats your task now.

+### End-function
+This function will be called either before the application exits or before the channel gets switched.
+You can use it to save settings as well as to dispose everything you have to dispose.

+> NOTE: It can cause memory leaks if you don't dispose your stuff properly in this function!

 ### Reference
 If you want to know more, check out the [Reference](INSERTLINKHERE).